tmfg/digitraffic/pages/ohjeita-en.md

 If the information listed below is in order, we are able to identify the API user in question and to notify the application developer or administrator.

+### Attention!
+Don't send any PII (personally identifiable information) via the headers!
+If you want to be identified as owner of multiple apps, use a nickname e.g.
+`
+Digitraffic-User: Trainguy/FoobarApp 1.0
+`

+If you want to be contact for e.g. excessive request amount, please sign up on our webpage [https://www.digitraffic.fi/en/sign-up-your-application/](https://www.digitraffic.fi/en/sign-up-your-application/).

 ### Digitraffic-User

 The Digitraffic-User header should include an identifiable user party and/or application.
 Below you can find examples.